Network Dynamics and Spatial Shifts in Civilian Targeting: A Stochastic Block Model Analysis of the Colombian Armed Conflict: Network construction and processing

-Figure \ref{fig:FuerzaGradoRB} shows the distribution of degree and strength for both armed structures and municipalities.
-The data reveal that the average number of municipalities where a particular armed group operated gradually increased from 1980 to 1993.
-However, starting in 1994, with the formation of \textit{Las Autodefensas Campesinas de Córdoba y Urabá}, we observe a significant structural shift in the network.
-During this period, the this armed group expanded its presence to approximately 250 municipalities, a figure substantially higher than that of 75\% of the other armed organizations, which operated in a maximum of 7 municipalities.
-This stark contrast highlights the territorial expansion and dominance of the ACCU compared to other armed groups of the time.
-From this point onward, the asymmetry in both degree and strength distributions intensifies, with the latter becoming particularly pronounced.
-Outliers become more extreme, especially between 2002 and 2004, when \textit{El Bloque Norte} of the AUC stands out for causing approximately 5,500 victims.
+Similarly, the number of municipalities affected by victimization increased steadily until 2002 to 2004, after which the territorial presence of both actors declined, particularly in the central region.
+Network density, which remained low throughout, decreased until 1997 and then stabilized.
+Despite growth in nodes and edges, the network became more dispersed, consistent with interactions spreading across a broader set of municipalities and substructures.
+Overlap across locations increased, but municipalities with three or more substructures grew more slowly than those with one or two.
+Thus, while armed presence expanded nationally, intense overlap widened more gradually, suggesting that the most complex territorial disputes were concentrated in specific regions even as the set of affected municipalities continued to grow.

-A similar pattern emerges when characterizing the bipartite network of municipalities.
-The averages of both degree and strength increase from 1980 to 2004, while the right tail of the distributions becomes more pronounced.
-The average number of armed substructures per municipality rises from 1.4 to 2.4, with the maximum increasing from 6 to 23.
-Moreover, the average number of victims per municipality multiplies by a factor of six; while the average was 192 in the first period (\textit{Cimitarra}, \textit{Santander}), between 2002 and 2004, it reached 1,010 (\textit{Medellín}, \textit{Antioquia}).
-This suggests a spread of the conflict from rural areas to urban zones.
+Figure \ref{fig:FuerzaGradoRB} shows the degree distribution for armed structures and municipalities in the bipartite systems.
+The average number of municipalities in which a given armed group operated increased from 1978 to 1993, with the mean rising from 4.09 to 6.03 and the third quartile from 4 to 8.
+Starting in 1994, with the formation of \textit{Las Autodefensas Campesinas de Córdoba y Urabá}, we observe a clear structural shift.
+In this period, the group expanded to 175 municipalities, far above the upper range of most other organizations, 75\% of which operated in at most 7 municipalities.
+This contrast reflects the territorial reach of the ACCU relative to other armed actors.
+From that point onward, degree asymmetry becomes more pronounced, with increasingly extreme outliers.
+This is especially evident in 2002 to 2004, when \textit{El Bloque Norte} of the AUC emerges as the most expansive substructure.
+In subsequent periods, the number of highly expansive substructures declines, consistent with increasing fragmentation during and after demobilization.